Engy812/Data_Analysis_case_study/README.md

 - calculate the averge and varience of daily intensity level  in minutes per day, aalso, you will find the varience of each level is bigger as the result of the difference between users activities, and the number of duration they take in each level.
+- calculate the total average intencity by sum the average of each level and devide it by 4 (the number of level) to get the average intnsity number for each day in week.
 ```
 select trim(dayinWeek)  as day,
  avg(SedentaryMinutes) as avg_seden ,variance(distinct SedentaryMinutes) as var_seden,